vcbb10/gopro-utils/GPMD2CSV/README.txt

 The script filters bad GPS locations by accuracy and type of GPS fix (GPX and KML files only).
 If you'd prefer a less demanding filter you can modify "AccuracyFilter=" and "FixFilter=" options in the GPMD2VS.bat file.

-A higher -a value will tolerate lower accuracy and a lower -f value will tolerate 2d fixes, for example:
+A higher -a value will tolerate lower accuracy and a lower -f value will tolerate 2d fixes.
-START "" /WAIT /MIN "%SourceScriptDirectory%bin\gps2kml" -i "%~n1".bin -a 3000 -f 2 -o "%~n1"/"%~n1".kml

-Note that if you make changes to the script you must delete the older data files if you want those same videos anaysed with the new options.
+Note that if you make changes to the script you must delete the older data files if you want those same videos analysed with the new options.

 ===============CREATED BY================
 Juan Irache